Our History

 Soon the people in the community were warming to this new movement and assistance with food, furniture etc. was given to the Deans who worked tirelessly to bring the Gospel to the people of Parramatta.
 Their numbers increased, many found Jesus in various places wherever meetings were held, until the first citadel was built in George Street in 1919.

-Wherever meetings are held: the new building, the old building, or the open air, the message preached is always the same - "turn to Jesus'.
+Wherever meetings are held: the new building, the old building, or the open air, the message preached is always the same - "turn to Jesus".